ForestParks/doughroller/wp-content/plugins/pretty-link/readme.txt

 3. Make sure you have changed your permalink Common Settings in Settings -> Permalinks away from "Default" to something else.
 I prefer using custom and then "/%year%/%month%/%postname%/" for the simplest possible URL slugs with the best performance.

 == Changelog ==

+= 1.7.2 =
+* Fixed available security exploits - recommended all users update to 1.7.2 as soon as possible.
+Thanks to Stephen Sandison for bringing this to our attention!

+= 1.7.1 =
+* Fixed slug already taken issue
+* Fixed http banner issue
+* Fixed compatibility with PHP 7+ issue

 = 1.6.9 =
 * Fixed deprecated get_currentuserinfo() call